What is Saytzeff Rule? Illustrate with a suitable example.

-According to Saytzeff rule in dehydrohalogenation reactions, the preferred product is that alkene which has the greater number of alkyl groups attached to the doubly bonded carbon atoms.
+In dehydrohalogenation reactions, the preferred product is that alkene which has a greater number of alkyl groups attached to the doubly bonded carbon atoms.

 Example of Saytzeff’s rule